 “Hi.”
 She whispered, planting a kiss on his chest before looking back up at him.
 Her smile widened.
 “I am tired of waiting...”
 William looked around - the room was so bright and so quiet that he could hear every breath he took, every beat of his heart.
 “What is it?”
 She asked, her forehead wrinkling in concern.
 William raised his hand and caressed her cheek.

 “Nothing.”
-He mumbled, leaning over her in attempt to reach her lips.
+He mumbled, leaning over her and pressing his lips against hers.
 They were soft and sweet, and she wrapped her hands around his neck as he positioned himself on top of her, elbows propped on her sides.

 She smiled, sliding her hands over his chest.
 She kissed him, so demanding that he forgot what they were talking about.
 The warm, pleasant sensation that came with her closeness was abruptly cut off by a chilly wind that made him shudder.
 He opened his eyes, sitting up only to realize he was alone.

-He got to his feet, looking around for Annabel who was nowhere in sight.
+He got to his feet, looking around for Annabel.
 The wooden floor creaked as he paced around, keeping to the center of the room.
-He could not get rid of the feeling that he was being watched but as much as he strained he could not see anything, he could not hear anything.
+He could not get rid of the feeling that he was being watched but as much as he strained he could not see or hear anything.

-He raised his hand up, summoning a ball of light on the base of his palm.
-The shadows pulled back at once, almost in panic, and he watched them slide towards the door and disappear in the crevices.
+He raised his hand up, summoning a ball of light to the base of his palm.
+The shadows pulled back almost in panic as he watched them slide towards the door and disappear in the crevices.

 He rushed towards the door, eager to get away from this place and the prying eyes but when he reached out for the knob he hesitated, a warning bell ringing in his ears.